FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiSubsystems.md

       return m_gyro.getRotation2d().getDegrees();
     }

 We also may need to reset the heading, so create another method named `zeroHeading()` to accomplish this.
-Notice that the name "zeroHeading" describes exactly *what* we want the method to do and not *how* we want it to be done.
-The *how* part is hidden within the function.
+Notice that the name "zeroHeading" describes exactly **what** we want the method to do and not **how** we want it to be done.
+The **how** part is hidden within the function.
+This is an example of [Declarative Programming](https://en.wikipedia.org/wiki/Declarative_programming).

 The function has a return type of `void`, which means that it does **not** return any value.
-Call the `reset()` function of the gyro object.
-Like so:
+Our function should call the `reset()` method of the gyro object, like so:

     public void zeroHeading() {
       m_gyro.reset();
     }

-We're now done creating the heading methods!
+We're now done creating our new heading method!

 <!-- [Add heading solution](solutionCreateHeading.md) -->